venuresume/resume/README.md

 #Regularly monitoring production environments with Nagios.

-#Creating Docker containers and Docker images.
+#Creating Docker containers, Docker images and Docker files.

+#Experience in Kubernetes clustering, functionalities and services.

 #Building instances and managing storage on cloud using AWS EC2 and AWS S3.